Stevens Institute of Technology: Colleges

-Stevens is composed of four academic schools: the Charles V. Schaefer Jr. School of Engineering and Science, the School of Systems and Enterprises, the School of Business and the College of Arts and Letters.
+Stevens is composed of four academic schools: the Charles V. Schaefer Jr. School of Engineering and Science, the School of Systems and Enterprises, the School of Business, and the School of Humanitis Arts and Social Sciences.
 Stevens offers 35 undergraduate majors and has a 12:1 student-to-faculty ratio.
 Graduate offerings include 20 (plus three interdisciplinary) Ph.D. programs, 58 master's programs, 194 certificate programs and graduate-level offerings custom designed for corporations.

 Stevens offers the Bachelor of Engineering (B.E.) degree and Bachelor of Science (B.S.) degree.
 At the graduate level, Stevens offers the Master of Engineering (M.Eng.), Master of Technology Management (M.T.M.), Master of Science (M.S.), Master of Business Administration (M.B.A.), Engineer (E.E., M.E., Comp.
 E., C.E. and Ch.
 E.), and Doctor of Philosophy (Ph.D.) degrees.